Muhammed-Alameer/Data_Structure_Course/README.md

 # Data_Structure_Course
-I wrote this repository after completing a Dtat structure course on LinkedIn
+I wrote this repository after completing the Datat structure course on LinkedIn